- Contact Details

 - One hard bound copy and one electronic copy on a CD/DVD or memory stick.

 You should continue to submit two soft bound copies at first for examination purposes.
 Further information on electronic submission of theses can be found at: https://www.uea.ac.uk/is/etheses

 How is my thesis examined?

 The degrees of LLM by Research, MA by Research, EdD, MPhil and PhD are awarded on the basis of the thesis and an oral examination of the thesis conducted by at least two examiners, one of whom shall be external to the University.
 For staff candidates both examiners will be external to the University.

-The choice of examiners can be discussed informally between the student and supervisor, but the final approval is made by the School's Director of Research and the Director of Research Degree Programmes.
+The choice of examiners can be discussed informally between the student and supervisor, but the final approval is made by the School's Director of Research and the Academic Director of Research Degree Programmes.
 Students should note that their supervisors cannot be one of the examiners.
-The procedures for the nomination and appointment of examiners are contained in the Code of Practice for the External Examiner System for Awards (Research) at UEA.
+The procedures for the nomination and appointment of examiners are contained in the Code of Practice for the Examination of Research Degree Awards at UEA.

 Recommendations for appointment of examiners should be made on the appropriate form provided by the PGR Office.
 This is the responsibility of your primary supervisor.
 The PGR office must receive the completed nomination form at least three months prior to your thesis submission date.
 Failure to keep to this time-scale may result in a delay in your viva.

 A student's primary supervisor or other member of the supervisory team cannot be appointed as an internal examiner.